huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] The first 13 amendments
 - [ ] The first 13 presidents

-#### According to CNN and based on their fictional occupation’s salary, which TV dad makes the most money?
+#### According to CNN and based on their fictional occupation's salary, which TV dad makes the most money?

 - [x] George Jefferson
 - [ ] Tim Taylor